Home » Slow Cooker » Slow Cooker Japanese Chicken Curry

 • Break up the Japanese curry mix bricks and place them in a mixing bowl.

 • Either microwave the broth or bring it to a boil on the stove.
-We need it really hot.
+We need it really hot to soften the bricks.
 Once boiling, pour it over the broken up curry bricks in the mixing bowl and use a fork to mash the bricks.
 Stir and mash until the curry mix is smooth, then pour it over everything in the slow cooker and give it all a stir.
+This will be a thick, stew-like curry, not soupy/liquidy.

 • Cook on low for 4-6 hours or until the vegetables have softened and the chicken is cooked through (165°).
-Serve with rice and enjoy!
+Remove and discard bay leaf.
+Serve with rice and enjoy! *See notes below about the thickness of the sauce.

 Notes